How many current students are attending TU from my home country?

 Why must I take English classes?
 My TOEFL score is only a little lower than required.
 I promise that I will work very hard and will improve my English by taking other classes.

-This idea appeals to many students, however it is not as easy as it sounds.
-The level of academically sound English that is required for you to be successful in your classes at TU is high.
-Learning a language without a teacher is very difficult.
+This idea appeals to many students.
+However, it is not as easy as it sounds.
+The level of academic English that is required for you to be successful in your classes at TU is high.
+Acquiring advanced proficiency in a language without a teacher is very difficult.
 You need to work with a teacher who is specifically trained to teach English as a Second Language.
-You will also need to be in a small class environment.
-So, we do not allow you to take both English Institute courses and academic courses at the same time.
+In the EIIS, you will also benefit from a small class environment.
+Because of the challenge of mastering university-level English skills, we do not allow you to take both English Institute courses and academic courses at the same time.

 Questions Related to Work